MaxIV-KitsControls/lib-maxiv-svgsynoptic/README.md

 ```<script type="text/javascript">/*configplaceholder*/</script>```

-Finally, to import the list of models call the set_config() function of the widget giving the name of the json file.
+Finally, to import the list of models call the setConfig() function of the widget giving the name of the json file.
 See also the "tango" example.